The Basics

 Not atheism

-We use "God" and mean it - just differently
+We use "God" and mean it - the universe IS divine.

 Not traditional religion